openstack/governance/reference/pti/python.rst

 Specific commands
 -----------------

-To drive the above tasks, the following commands should be supported in a clean tree:
+To drive the above tasks, the following commands should be supported in a clean
+tree:

  - tox -epy27
  - tox -epep8
  - tox -ecover
  - python setup.py sdist
  - python setup.py bdist_wheel
- - tox -evenv python setup.py build_sphinx
+ - sphinx-build -b html doc/source doc/build

 Projects that are translated should also support: